Memphis, Tennessee: Since 1950

 In 1970, the Census Bureau reported Memphis's population as 60.8% white and 38.9% black.
 Suburbanization was attracting wealthier residents to newer housing outside the city.
 After the riots and court-ordered busing in 1973 to achieve desegregation of public schools, "about 40,000 of the system's 71,000 white students abandon[ed] the system in four years."
 Today, the city has a majority African-American population.

 Memphis is well known for its cultural contributions to the identity of the American South.
 Many renowned musicians grew up in and around Memphis and moved to Chicago and other areas from the Mississippi Delta, carrying their music with them to influence other cities and listeners over radio airwaves.

 Former and current Memphis residents include musicians Elvis Presley, Jerry Lee Lewis, Muddy Waters, Carl Perkins, Johnny Cash, Robert Johnson, W. C. Handy, Bobby Whitlock, B.B.
-King, Howlin' Wolf, Isaac Hayes, Booker T. Jones, Eric Gales, Al Green, Alex Chilton, Justin Timberlake, Three 6 Mafia, the Sylvers, Jay Reatard, Zach Myers, and Aretha Franklin.
+King, Howlin' Wolf, Isaac Hayes, Booker T. Jones, Eric Gales, Al Green, Alex Chilton, Three 6 Mafia, the Sylvers, Jay Reatard, Zach Myers, and Aretha Franklin.

-The International Harvester Company manufacturing plant opened in 1947 and closed in 1985.
-The plant made cotton harvesting equipment and Farm Tillage equipment.
-It once had 1,000 employees.

-CBI Nuclear Company operated in Memphis for more than 20 years.
-Chicago Bridge & Iron Company, CBI, and General Electric built large nuclear reactor pressure vessels and other large structures in Memphis.

 On December 23, 1988, a tanker truck hauling liquefied propane crashed at the I-40/I-240 interchange in Midtown and exploded, starting multiple vehicle and structural fires.
 Nine people were killed and ten were injured.
 It was one of Tennessee's deadliest motor vehicle accidents and eventually led to the reconstruction of the interchange where it occurred.